9hafidz6/main1/docs/DeveloperGuide.md

 1. associating an ingredient to a dish in the dishList

-   1. prerequisite: list all dishes using `list`, eg size of dishList is more than 0 and less than 100
+   1. prerequisite: user must be in `dish` template. list all dishes using `list`, eg size of dishList is more than 0 and less than 100

    2. Test case 1: `ingredient rice 50 1`